• Public / Sports / Culture

 Location: Noguenri, South Korea

 The Korean War was the last war waged to keep liberal democracy in the 20th century.
 Painful memories and the dark past were left behind on the seamy side of victory.
 The massacre of the innocent people in Nogeunri was unofficially covered up by the government.
 On July 26, 1950, the American forces retreating encountered the innocent people taking refuge in Nogeunri.
 At that time, quite a few agents from North Korea were hiding among refugees.
 It was impossible to tell civilians from agents.
 Thus, the innocent people were massacred under the principle of immunity that civilians are killed unconditionally at the front.
 Throughout the Korean Peninsula, an operation was executed to mop up agents.
-Consequently, a considerable number of innocent refugees - 129,000 and 172,000 in South and North Koreas, respectively –were victimized.
-At the extremity of Cold War and under the crude ideological confrontation between socialism and democracy and the immunity against the genocide of civilians, a great number of people were killed.
+Consequently, a considerable number of innocent refugees - 129,000 and 172,000 in South and North Korea, respectively –were victimized.
+At the extremity of the Cold War and under the crude ideological confrontation between socialism and democracy, and the immunity against the genocide of civilians, a great number of people were killed.
 They were slaughtered regardless of their intention.
-They were innocent refugees unarmed and even the words of being armed were unknown to them.
+They were innocent refugee, unarmed, and even the words of being armed were unknown to them.
 Carrying out battles had become the goal of the war.
 Ideology led soldiers to become a state of warmongers.
-Immoral barbaric acts with no one to blame were passed over in silence.
+Immoral, barbaric acts with no one to blame were passed over in silence.
 It was a matter of course.
 In the post-war years, countless discussions and debates were held on the matter in the private sector.
-However, the severity of the incident led to silence of the government, adding much to suspicion and distress of the victims.
+However, the severity of the incident led to the silence of the government, adding much to the suspicion and distress of the victims.
 Compensation for victims was rejected multiple times every time the issue was raised.
 The massacre of the innocent people in Nogeunri was an incident where more people were victimized than in any other incident during the war.
 However, no official discussion has been started yet.
 The war has been over for decades.
 Still, the innocent victims and the bereaved have kept suffering.
 A heartfelt concern and sympathy toward their distress are needed.
+This project started around the Twin Tunnels, where the massacre of innocent civilians was committed in Nogeunri.
+The railroad bridge over the Twin Tunnels is still in operation.
+Accordingly, the planned Memorial Hall required a measure to deal with the train noise.
+Considering this, the entire mass is designed as an oval shape, and arched noise walls are installed in many places between the railroad bridge and the building.
+These walls also visualize a motive that the victims’ distress and their spirits to fight for freedom spread farther like waves.
+To deliver an instructive message about their desperate state, the route that refugees followed is restored.
+A small stream is restored that served as a lifeline for survivors at the scene to represent the situation.
+This attempt will arouse sympathy among their descendants and visitors here.

 1.jpg